zahraghh/Two_Stage_SP/README.md

 pip install -r /path/to/Two_Stage_SP-IMECE/requirements.txt
 ```

-Now, the settings are ready to test this repository.
-The test folder should be inside
+Now, the setting is ready to test this repository.
+The test folder should be inside the Two_Stage_SP folder.
+For example, Case 1_code folder shows an example to test the repository.

-Have a look at the "Framework Test_University of Utah" folder.
+Have a look at the "Case 1_code" folder.
 Four files are needed to compile the "main_two_stage_SP.py" code successfully:
 1. "Energy Components" folder containing energy components characteristics
 2. "editable_values.csv' file containing variable inputs of the package
 3. "total_energy_demands.csv" file containing the aggregated hourly electricity, heating, and cooling demands of a group of buildings